GoogleCloudPlatform/training-data-analyst/blogs/lightning/README.md

 To reproduce, follow these steps:

 1. Open CloudShell following the directions in https://cloud.google.com/shell/docs/quickstart -- this gives you a free temporary VM.
-If you want something more permanent, start a Compute Engine instance.
+If you want something more permanent, start a Compute Engine instance or install the gcloud SDK to your laptop following the directions in https://cloud.google.com/sdk/install

 2. Install the necessary Python packages:
 ```